DATA-606-FALL-2022/data606_Tahereh/Proposal_final.md

 ### Data

-The data for training and testing can be a synthetic data set that can generate as many as samples that are required.
-For example, one can build a data generator that creates noisy pictures including random parallelograms with random sides.
-This data set generator should be established in a way that the percentage of pictures with no objects can be set before generating the data.
+The data for training and testing will be a synthetic data set that can generate as many as samples that are required.

+Objects that are to be detected are all parallelograms with random sides at a random position in an image which is contaminated with noise.
+To generate such parallelograms I do the following:

+1. Denote (1,0), (0,1), (-1,0), and (0,-1) on the 2D plane.
+2. Rotate both (1,0) and (-1,0) with a random degree clockwise using a rotation matrix.
+3. Do the same rotation process for (0,1) and (0,-1). (step 2 and 3 guarantee that diagonals are not perpendicular to each other.
+Otherwise, we get a rhombus instead of parallelograms.)
+4. Once we have all four corners we stretch x-values and y-values to get a bigger parallelogram that fits in the image size.
+5. Randomly rotate the parallelogram clockwise to make sure its rotation is random.
+6. Translate the center of parallelogram from (0,0) to a new random center.
+7. Fill all the points on the sides of the parallelogram and put it on a noisy picture.

+For the data I save the image and for the label, I save the center, rotation and stretch values.
+In an IPython notebook file I have implemented all the above processes that generate a picture that has a parallelogram in it.
+I will use this code to create however many samples that are needed for my project.

 ### How can we measure the accuracy of the model?